 Books of fiction or literary non-fiction translated from Italian into English and published in English in the previous calendar year are eligible.
 Both translators and publishers are invited to submit titles.

 Submissions will be judged according to the literary significance of the original and the success of the translation in recreating the literary artistry of the original.
 While the IPTA is primarily intended to recognize the translation of contemporary works, re-translations or first-time translations of important older works will also be seriously considered.

-Submissions are accepted beginning in January.
-The deadline for nominating books published in 2016 is April 7, 2017.
+Submissions are accepted beginning in January each year.
+The deadline for nominating books published in 2016 was April 7, 2017.

 How to Submit:

 1. Complete the entry form online (opens January 5).

 2. Send hard copies of the book(s) submitted to the judges requesting them.
 Publishers will receive the addresses to use as part of the online entry confirmation email.
 Please do not send hard copies of the book to ALTA directly.
 Books sent to ALTA will not be considered submitted for the award.